What other names is Red Yeast known by?

 Insufficient Evidence to Rate Effectiveness for...

 - Diabetes.
 Some early research shows that taking 600 mg of red yeast daily for 8 weeks can lower total cholesterol, triglycerides, and blood sugar in people with diabetes.
-Other research shows that taking 1.2 grams of red yeast rice daily for 12 weeks reduces low-density lipoprotein (LDL or "bad") cholesterol and triglycerides, as well as increases high-density lipoprotein (HDL or "good") cholesterol in people with diabetes and liver disease.
+Other early research shows that taking 1.2 grams of red yeast daily for 12 weeks reduces low-density lipoprotein (LDL or "bad") cholesterol and triglycerides, as well as increases high-density lipoprotein (HDL or "good") cholesterol in people with diabetes and liver disease.

 - Improving blood circulation.